layer5io/docs/content/en/kanvas/operator/_index.md

 ---
-title: Navigating Visualizer
+title: Navigating Operator
 weight: 5
 description: >
-  Visualizer mode is for operating your Kubernetes clusters and cloud native infrastructure.
+  Operator mode is for operating your Kubernetes clusters and cloud native infrastructure.
-categories: [Visualizer]
+categories: [Operator]
 aliases:
-  - /meshmap/visualizer
+  - /meshmap/operator
 ---

-Discover and examine your Kubernetes clusters and cloud native infrastructure using Visualizer mode.
+Discover and examine your Kubernetes clusters and cloud native infrastructure using Operator mode.

 ## Using Filters